MicrosoftDocs/SupportArticles-docs/support/sql/general/determine-version-edition-update-level.md

 ### Windows

-To find the version of PolyBase and related features in Windows, first try these two approaches.
+To find the version of PolyBase and its related features in Windows, try the following methods:

 - If the PolyBase service is running, run the following PowerShell script: